zalando/skipper/docs/operation/operation.md

     -idle-timeout-server duration
         maximum idle connections per backend host (default 1m0s)

+This configures maximum number of requests served by server connections:

+    -keepalive-requests-server int
+        sets maximum number of requests for http server connections.
+The connection is closed after serving this number of requests.
+Default is 0 for unlimited.

+This configures maximum age for server connections:

+    -keepalive-server duration
+        sets maximum age for http server connections.
+The connection is closed after it existed for this duration.
+Default is 0 for unlimited.

 This will set MaxHeaderBytes in [http.Server](https://golang.org/pkg/net/http/#Server) to limit the size of the http header from your clients.